dooji2/omnilib/README.md

 ## Getting Started

 ### Installation
-1. Download the mod JAR from the [Releases](https://github.com/dooji2/Omnilib/releases) page.
+1. Download the mod JAR from this page.
 2. Place the JAR file in your Minecraft `mods` folder.
 3. Launch Minecraft with Fabric 1.21 or 1.21.1 installed (**Fabric API is required!**).